-Professor Veena Dubal has won the UC Hastings Foundation Faculty Award for Outstanding Scholarship.
+Professor Veena Dubal has won the UC Law SF Foundation Faculty Award for Outstanding Scholarship.
 The award from the Foundation Board of Trustees is given annually to a faculty member who has demonstrated scholarly excellence and promise.

 Dubal’s work intersects law, technology, and precarious employment.
 She uses empirical research and critical theory to understand how digital technology is affecting workers, and explores the role of the law and lawyers in solidarity movements.

 The California Supreme Court cited Dubal’s work in a landmark decision on worker classification.
 And she has published in top-tier law review and peer-reviewed journals, including the California Law Review, Wisconsin Law Review, Berkeley Journal of Empirical and Labor Law, and Perspectives on Politics.

 “Veena has worked fiercely and fearlessly on the cutting edge of legal theory and policy,” said Associate Dean for Research Jodi Short.
 “Her scholarship lays the groundwork for meaningful social change.”
 For example, her work provided the underpinnings of legislation in California redefining who gets employee protections.

 Dubal regularly advises regulators and policymakers on misclassification and work law protections for workers in the platform economy and other emerging labor markets.
 She has had high-level conversations with regulators across the U.S. and Europe.